JakeWharton/dependency-tree-diff/README.md

 SQLDelight runtime dependency by the RxJava 2 extensions artifact.

 For deep dependency chains, `-U 2` will not be enough to see all of the roots.
-Increasing the value will only show more unchanged dependencies.
+Increasing the value will only show more unchanged dependencies. `dependency-tree-diff` will always display the minimal subset needed to provide context.

 ## Usage